Medium Crochet Pumpkin Pattern

 Repeat from * to * to make a 2nd leaf.
 Fasten off, leaving a long strand for sewing.

-Using a yarn needle, sew the leaf and stem in place on top of the pumpkin.
+Using a tapestry needle, sew the leaf and stem in place on top of the pumpkin.

 Wind floral wire several times around a pen to create a spiral.
 Cut end.
 Bend one end and wedge underneath the stem on one side.
 Mine stays pretty well without gluing, but feel free to use a touch of hot glue to secure if yours wants to wiggle out a bit.